-copy and paste: A Windows function that allows you to copy an object from one location to the Windows Clipboard and then paste it to another location.
+copy and paste: A Windows function that allows you to copy an object from one location and paste it into another.

-counterbore: A larger-diameter hole machined at one end of a smaller hole that provides a place for the fastener head.
+counterbore: A larger-diameter hole machined at one end of a smaller hole that provides a place for the screw head.

-countersink: A cone-shaped recess at one end of a hole that provides a mating surface for a fastener head of the same shape.
+countersink: A cone-shaped recess at one end of a hole that provides a mating surface for a screw head of the same shape.